UdhyaKumarKMIT/StudentDataManagement-Spring-Boot-Restful-API/README.md

 git clone https://github.com/UdhyaKumarKMIT/StudentDataManagement-Spring-Boot-Restful-API.git
 ```

-### Step 2: Verify JDK and Spring Boot Versions
+### Step 2: Check if your JDK version is suitable for the running the  project
-Ensure your JDK is updated to version 23 and Spring Boot version is set to v3.3.5.
+If not upgrade your JDK to JDK 23 and Spring Boot version V3.3.5.
+Ensure that you have all dependencies installed.

 ### Step 3: Run the Application